searchbox-io/Jest/CONTRIBUTING.md

     git push -f
     ```

-That's it!
-Thank you for your contribution!
+That's it! **Thank you for your contribution!**

 #### After your pull request is merged

 After your pull request is merged, you can safely delete your branch and pull the changes
 from the main (upstream) repository:

-* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
+1. Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

     ```shell
-    git push origin --delete my-fix-branch
+    git push origin --delete <topic-branch-name>
     ```

-* Check out the master branch:
+2. Check out the master branch:

     ```shell
     git checkout master -f
     ```

-* Delete the local branch:
+3. Delete the local branch:

     ```shell
-    git branch -D my-fix-branch
+    git branch -D <topic-branch-name>
     ```

-* Update your master with the latest upstream version:
+4. Update your master with the latest upstream version:

     ```shell
     git pull --ff upstream master